No phrases to display

 The diverse backgrounds of the committee members guarantee that the symposium will be truly multidisciplinary, furthering our strong belief that it is only through mutual support that we can boldly cross the boundaries between our separate fields of research, and thus paint a more holistic picture of the past.

-• Dr. Barbara Huber (Max Planck Institute of Geoanthropology and University of Tübingen)
+Dr. Barbara Huber (Max Planck Institute of Geoanthropology and University of Tübingen) - From Molecules to Memories: Reconstructing Aromatic and Medicinal Practices in ancient Arabia Through Biomolecular Archaeology [abstract]

 In the present edition we would like to focus on: